Gnimuc/Hungarian.jl/benchmark/README.md

 A Matlab implementation of the algorithm is shown here as a rough baseline.

-(This table might be outdated, so don't take it so seriously, just treat it as a vague reference.
+(This table ~~might be~~ *is* outdated, so don't take it so seriously, just treat it as a vague reference.
-I don't wanna keep updating these figures in the future, cause users can reproduce it with the above mentioned snippets on their own machine.)
+I ~~don't wanna~~ cannot keep updating these figures because I don't have extra money to buy a Matlab license merely for this.
+Anyway, users can always reproduce these benchmark report using the above mentioned snippets on their own machine.)